-To the extent permitted by its investment objectives and policies, each of the funds may invest in instruments that are commonly referred to as derivative instruments.
-Generally, a derivative instrument is a financial arrangement the value of which is based on, or derived from, a traditional security, asset, or market index.
-Examples of common derivative instruments include futures contracts, warrants, structured notes, credit default swaps, options contracts, swap transactions, forward currency contracts, and treasury futures, including foreign government bond futures.
-Certain derivative instruments are described more accurately as index/ structured instruments.
-Index/structured instruments are derivative instruments whose value or performance is linked to other equity securities, currencies, interest rates, indices or other financial indicators (reference indices).
+To the extent permitted by its investment objectives and policies, the fund may invest in instruments that are commonly referred to as derivative instruments.
+Generally, a derivative instrument is a financial arrangement, the value of which is based on, or derived from, a traditional security, asset, or market index.
+Examples of common derivative instruments include futures contracts, warrants, structured notes, credit default swaps, options contracts, swap transactions (including inflation swap agreements), forward currency contracts, and treasury futures, including foreign government bond futures.